 The jurisdictions in the MRMPO use a variety of federal, state, and local funding sources for implementing the transportation projects and programs outlined in this TIP.
+A breakdown of funding sources by program year is provided in Figure 3 on Page 11.
 A brief description of each of the fund sources, along with project programming information is provided below.

-FEDERAL FUNDING PROGRAMS-FAST Act
+FEDERAL FUNDING PROGRAMS

+FAST Act

-FAST Act - On December 4, 2015, President Obama signed into law the Fixing America's Surface Transportation Act, or "FAST Act."
-It is the first law enacted in over ten years that provides long-term funding certainty for surface transportation, meaning States and local governments can move forward with critical transportation projects, like new highways and transit lines, with the confidence that they will have a Federal partner over the long term.
-Secretary Foxx and his team at U.S. DOT have worked tirelessly to advocate for a long term bill, underscoring the needed sense of urgency to the American people.
+On December 4, 2015, President Obama signed into law the Fixing America's Surface Transportation Act, or "FAST Act."
+It is the first law enacted in over ten years that provides long-term funding certainty for surface transportation, meaning States and local governments can move forward with critical transportation projects, like new highways and transit lines, with the confidence that they will have a federal partner over the long term.
+Secretary Foxx and his team at U.S. DOT have worked tirelessly to advocate for a long-term bill, underscoring the needed sense of urgency to the American people.